Bruce Croxon: Round 13 Capital

 Round 13 Capital was founded in Toronto, Ontario, by Croxon and his partners John Eckert and Scott Pelton in 2012.
 "Round 13 Capital is a growth-stage venture capital firm that invests in Canadian companies with the potential of becoming monster hits.
-"The firm seeks to invest in technology and digital sector in Canada."
+The firm seeks to invest in technology and digital sector in Canada."

 The Disruptors

 The Disruptors is a TV show that airs weekly on Business News Network.
-The show follows the most exciting international business news trends, offering expert analysis and advice to smaller Canadian companies looking to expand fast.
-Bruce Croxon co-hosts the show alongside BNN anchor, Amber Kanwar.
+It follows the most exciting international business news trends, offering expert analysis and advice to smaller Canadian companies looking to expand fast.
+Croxon co-hosts the show alongside BNN anchor Amber Kanwar.
 "The program promises to introduce viewers — traditional business leaders and investors — to the latest technologies from around the world as well as to Canadian tech entrepreneurs who are changing the way we live and work."